bitnami/charts/bitnami/nginx/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+### Change NGINX version

+To modify the NGINX version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/nginx/tags/) using the `image.tag` parameter.
+For example, `image.tag=X.Y.Z`.
+This approach is also applicable to other images like exporters.

 ### Deploying your custom web application

 The NGINX chart allows you to deploy a custom web application using one of the following methods: